A Beloved Father And A17-Year-Old Musician Died In The Austin Bombings. This Is Who They Were.

+Anthony House was a quiet, devoted father of an 8-year-old girl.
 Draylen Mason was a 17-year-old musician about to start at the University of Texas.
-Anthony House was a quiet, devoted father of an 8-year-old girl.
-They couldn't have known that on March 2 and 10, packages that had been left on their Austin doorsteps would end their lives.
+They couldn't have known that on March 2 and 12, packages that had been left on their Austin doorsteps would end their lives.

 Mason died while getting ready for a morning workout.
 House, while getting his daughter ready for school.